Jocker666z/ffmes/README.md

 		* unsigned 8-bit
 	* Channels layout 1.0 to 5.1
 	* False stereo files detection (if a channels configuration not selected)
-	* -1db peak normalization (only files that have a value less than)
+	* -1db peak normalization (only files that have a value less than) (if a channels configuration not selected)
 	* After encoding, option for remove all source files, if not for remove created files

 #### Option 22 details - FLAC encoding